magento/pwa-studio/pwa-devdocs/src/frequently-asked-questions/index.md

 -   Using Docker to spin up a Linux environment
 -   Using the [Windows Subsystem for Linux][]

+## How can I query other stores via GraphQL
+To let the storefront query a specific store view in Magento you need to add the store code to these two files:
+- [packages/peregrine/lib/Router/resolveUnknownRoute.js][]
+    - Add `Store: YOUR_STORE_CODE`
+- [packages/venia-ui/lib/drivers/adapter.js][]
+    - Add `headers:{ Store: YOUR_STORE_CODE }`

 [getting started]: <{%link technologies/overview/index.md %}>
 [pwa studio fundamentals]: <{%link tutorials/pwa-studio-fundamentals/index.md %}>
 [content rendering]: <{% link technologies/basic-concepts/content-rendering/index.md %}>